abhiabhi0/obsidan-programmerCave/LLD/10 - Structural Design Patterns - Decorator and Facade.md

 * Another option is to use composition.
 * We can create a new class that will contain references to the existing classes and delegate the calls to the existing classes.
 This where the Decorator pattern comes in.
-* The Decorator pattern allows us to add new functionality to an existing object without altering its structure.
-The Decorator pattern is also known as Wrapper.
+* The **Decorator pattern** allows us to add new functionality to an existing object without altering its structure.
+The Decorator pattern is also known as **Wrapper**.

-* A wrapper is an object that can be linked with some target object.
+* A **wrapper** is an object that can be linked with some target object.
 The wrapper contains the same set of methods as the target and delegates to it all requests it receives.
 * However, the wrapper may alter the result by doing something either before or after it passes the request to the target.
 The wrapper implements the same interface as the wrapped object.

 * The Decorator pattern is implemented with the following steps:
   - **Common product interface** - Declare the common interface for both wrappers and wrapped objects.
 ```java
 public interface Communicator {
     void send(String target, String message);
 }
 ```

  - **Concrete product** - Create a concrete product class that implements the common interface and represents the basic behavior of the wrapped object.
 ```java
 public class EmailService implements Communicator {
     @Override